A Linear Parameter-Varying Framework for the Analysis of Time-Varying Optimization Algorithms: IQCs for Time-Varying Gradients

-\FJ{ \cref{prop:off_by_1_iqc} highlights a fundamental departure from the classical IQC notion -- first \cref{eq:prop:off_by_1_iqc:inputs} incorporates explicit terms for the change in the minimizer $\Delta x_k^\star$ and the variation in the gradient $\Delta \delta_k(x_k)$ as input to the filter; second, since $\Delta x_k^\star$, $\Delta \delta_k(x_k)$ are generally not square summable, \cref{eq:prop:off_by_1_iqc:ineq} constrains the integral quadratic term to be larger than some function variation, rather than zero.
-It is therefore not an IQC in the classical sense, and we therefore introduce the phrase \emph{variational IQC}.
-The conceptual difference to \cref{prop:sector_iqc} is illustrated in Fig.~\ref{fig:iqc_comparison}.
-Note that similiar to the algorithm, the IQC filter $\Psi_\theta$ results in an LPV system. }
+\end{prop} The proof is provided in \cref{sec:proofs}. \cref{prop:off_by_1_iqc} highlights a fundamental departure from the classical IQC notion.
+First, \cref{eq:prop:off_by_1_iqc:inputs} incorporates explicit terms for the change in the minimizer $\Delta x_k^\star$ and the variation in the gradient $\Delta g_k(x_k)$ as input to the filter; second, since $\Delta x_k^\star$, $\Delta g_k(x_k)$ are generally not square summable, \cref{eq:prop:off_by_1_iqc:ineq} constrains the integral quadratic term to be larger than the function variation, also relating to the temporal change, rather than zero.
+It does therefore not present an IQC in the classical sense and hence, we introduce the phrase variational IQC.
+The conceptual difference with \cref{prop:sector_iqc} is illustrated in Fig.~\ref{fig:iqc_comparison}.
+Note that despite $\Delta x_k^\star$ and $\Delta g_k(x_k)$ being inputs to the filter, we will not require knowledge of their realizations; instead, we use this formulation as a surrogate to establish our bounds in the next section.